aseciwa/WinEvnt_Looker/READ.md

 License
 -------------
-python-evtx is licensed under the Apache License, Version 2.0.
+"WinEvent_Looker" is licensed under the Apache License, Version 2.0.
 This means it is freely available for use and modification in a personal and professional capacity.